Total War: ROME II - Emperor Edition

 There are more penalties and benefits associated with seasonal and provincial PO effects, e.g. now winter and harsh seasonal condition will have a bigger impact on replenishment, growth and public order, food among other things, while PO in provinces affect banditry, tax, upkeep and more to a higher degree.

-Imperium and government effect have been redone and there is now more emphasis on a balancing corruption with unit upkeep.
-Imperium effects from 1-5 are less harsh but when reaching imperium level 5 they will start to become considerable more impactful.
-As a faction grows it will become harder to avoid secession or all out civil war, while also more beneficial to change governance later in the campaign.
+Imperium and government effect have been redone with emphasis on a balancing corruption with unit upkeep.
+Imperium effects from 1-5 are less harsh.
+At imperium level 5 negative effect will start to become considerable more impactful.
+As a faction grows it will become harder to avoid secession or all out civil war, increasing the incentive to change governance later in the campaign.
 In this regard, there are more choice/benefits for government types to suit militarist, tradecentric or expansionist governance styles.

 Logistics and Army stances now have a bigger impact on army upkeep among other things.
 Armies encamped in friendly territory will be cheaper to maintain and feed than armies on enemy territory with unsecured supply lines.
 This effectively means that campaigning is much more expensive now.

-During the roman era, rapid fort construction were a vital part of Roman warfare and one of main reasons the Romans were so successful in both conquering and holding new territory.
+During the roman era, rapid fort construction were a vital part of Roman warfare.

 To mimic this, the fortifications and the fortify stance in particular is now more useful, both in defensive and offensive actions.
 This include significant upkeep/logistics benefits in fortify stance as-well as placeable fortification being made available in most other stances.
 Army stance effects are also more varied across cultures.
 Additionally, deployable fortification walls have been made impervious to fire which result in less fps drops.